drewnoakes/figgle/README.md

 </ItemGroup>
 ```

-Then specify the font's file name as the font name in the attribute:
+Then specify the font's file name (excluding the extension) as the font name in the attribute:

 ```c#
 [GenerateFiggleText("HelloWorldString", "myfont", "Hello world")]